serve

 Section titled “Arguments”<path-to-runbook>- Path to a directory containing therunbook.mdxfile, or to the file itself.

---output-path <path>- Directory where generated files will be written (default:generated)- Can be relative (e.g.,
+--output-path <path>- Directory where generated files will be written (default:generated)- Resolved relative to the working directory

 --no-telemetry- Disable anonymous telemetry.
 Can also be set viaRUNBOOKS_TELEMETRY_DISABLE=1environment variable.